 The Horse of Messara, or otherwise Georgalidiko, Giorgalidiko or Cretan horse is a domestic horse breed native of Crete, which does not exist elsewhere in the world.
-The breed exists on the island at least since the Preminoan Era, because a horse skeleton has been found in excavations dating back before 1700BC and, thus, it is considered the oldest breed in Europe.
-The Cretans call it horse of Messara because of initial breeding that in the homonym plain of Crete.
+The breed exists on the island at least since the Preminoan Era, because horse skeletons have been found in excavations dating back before 1700BC and, thus, it is considered the oldest breed in Europe.
+The Cretans call it horse of Messara because of initial breeding that in the plain Messara of Crete.

-In early ‘90s there were in Crete only 80 animals left (from 6000 in 1928), but now the future looks promising, as many Cretans own horses throughout Crete and the population is expected to overcome 1000 animals soon.
+In early ‘90s there were in Crete only 80 animals left (from 6000 in 1928), but now the future looks promising, as many Cretans own horses throughout Crete and the population has overcome 1000 animals soon.

 The Cretan horses have more stamina than the common horse and are ideal for the conditions of Crete.
 Although they have survived for centuries because of their resistance to the hard work in the rugged and inaccessible parts of Crete, the horses are today used primarily for equestrian competitions, held every year around Crete.
 One of the most famous games is held in spring and autumn in Stroumboulas Plateau.